AspieCoder1/mk-docs-material-test/docs/guides/adding-data/intro.md

 # Adding Data
+Data sources can be made available to Data Preparer as:

+- Delimiter-separated files, where the delimiter is a comma, a tab, a semicolon, or a pipe character.
+- Excel files.
-Data sources can be made available to Data Preparer as (i) delimiter-separated files, where the delimiter is a comma, a tab, a semicolon, or a pipe > character, or (ii) excel files, or (iii) by connecting to relational databases.
-In each case, it is advised that you take a moment to verify that the data is > imported correctly since, although extra effort has been put into making importing source data as robust as possible, edge cases may surface related to e.g., > encodings, uncommon data types, or system-specific settings.
+- By connecting to relational databases.
+In each case, it is advised that you take a moment to verify that the data is imported correctly.
+> Although extra effort has been put into importing source data as robust as possible, edge cases may surface related to encodings, uncommon data types, or system-specific settings.